jwarz/data-scientists-tools/intermediate-regression-in-r/readme.md

 Magnificent model metric comparing!
-When both explanatory variables are included in the model, the adjusted coefficient of determination is higher, resulting in a better fit.” \<- “No. The adjusted coefficient of determination values for the models are different, so one gives a closer fit than the other.” \<- “No. Adjusted coefficient of determination does measure the goodness of fit.
+When both explanatory variables are included in the model, the adjusted coefficient of determination is higher, resulting in a better fit.

 ## Comparing residual standard error